Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 If you don't want to spend the day on your hands and knees painting baseboard trim with a brush, use a paint sprayer instead.
-Even for a newbie, baseboard trim is easy to spray paint, using an airless sprayer, equipped with the right size spray tip.
+Even for a newbie, baseboard trim is easy to spray paint with an airless sprayer that is equipped with the right size spray tip.

-Spray painted baseboard has a smoother finish, and while you can certainly achieve a smooth finish too using a quality paint brush, the sprayed look is superior when done right.
+Spray-painted baseboard has a smoother finish, and while you can certainly achieve a smooth finish using a quality paintbrush too, the sprayed look is superior when done right.

 Unlike spraying door jambs, where airborne paint particles blow all over the place, the over-spray from spray painting baseboard is low to the ground and easier to control.

 Carefully protecting surfaces not being painted is important when spraying indoors, but masking is fast and easy with the right tools.

 Prepping Baseboard for Paint